Celsius Holdings

 Stock Price Volatility

-The stock price reflected these concerns dramatically.
-As of November 23, 2025, Celsius shares last closed at $38.99, implying a market capitalization of roughly $10.05 billion.
-That's more than 40% below the stock's 52-week high of $66.74.
+Celsius hit an all-time high of about $96 in March 2024.
+By late 2025, it was trading in the high $30s—down more than 60% from peak levels.
+As of November 23, 2025, shares last closed at $38.99, implying a market capitalization of roughly $10.05 billion, more than 40% below its 52-week high of $66.74.

 2024-2025 Recovery